-- Employee Population Measurement Date: We used December 1, 2019 as the date to determine our employee population.
-As of this date, our employee population consisted of approximately 1,440 individuals working at our parent company and consolidated subsidiaries, with 42% of these individuals located in the Americas, 37% located in Europe, and 21% located in various countries in Asia Pacific. - Compensation Time Period: We measured compensation for the above employees using the 12-month period ending December 31, 2019. - Consistently Applied Compensation Measure: To find the annual total compensation of all our employees (other than our CEO), we used the base salary plus target incentives from our internal HR system.
+- Employee Population Measurement Date: We used December 1, 2020 as the date to determine our employee population.
+As of this date, our employee population consisted of approximately 1,372 individuals working at our parent company and consolidated subsidiaries, with 41% of these individuals located in the Americas, 36% located in Europe, and 23% located in Asia. - Compensation Time Period: We measured compensation for the above employees using the 12-month period ending December 31, 2020.

+- Consistently Applied Compensation Measure: To find the annual total compensation of all our employees (other than our CEO), we used the base salary plus target incentives from our internal HR system.
 To calculate the annual salary for the hourly population, the rate per hour was multiplied by the number of regularly scheduled hours per week, which was then multiplied by 52 weeks.
 The annual salary, not full-time equivalent, was used for any part-time employees.
-For any employees hired during the 2019 calendar year, an annualized salary was used for calculation purposes. - Determining Median Employee.
-Using this methodology, we determined that our median employee was a full-time, salaried employee located in the United States, with wages and overtime pay for the12-month period ending December 31, 2019, in the amount of \$83,469. - Determining Median Employee's Pay for CEO Ratio: With respect to our median employee, we then identified and calculated the elements of such employee's compensation for fiscal year 2019 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation in the amount of \$88,247.
-The difference between such employee's wages and overtime pay and the employee's annual total compensation represents a 401(k) match, imputed income for group term life insurance, and the estimated value of such employee's annual bonus payment for 2019.
-The estimated bonus would be representative of the annual program that is reflected in the proxy for the CEO. - Determining CEO's Pay for CEO Ratio: With respect to the annual total compensation of our Chief Executive Officer, we used the amount reported in the "Total" column (column j) of our 2019 Summary Compensation Table included in this Proxy Statement and incorporated by reference under Item 11 of Part III of our Annual Report. - In 2018, the compensation committee approved an additional equity grant of \$2,000,000 to Mr. Rosica as a new CEO incentive intended to be in lieu of a 2019 grant.
-Mr. Rosica was not granted any long-term incentive equity in 2019, thereby decreasing his annual total compensation, and therefore, the ratio of his annual total compensation to that of our median employee for 2019, a compared to 2018.
-See "The 2019 Executive Compensation Programs in Detail - Long-Term Equity Incentive Compensation" for more detail.
+For any employees hired during the 2020 calendar year, an annualized salary was used for calculation purposes. - Determining Median Employee.
+Using this methodology, we determined that our median employee was a full-time, salaried employee located in the United States, with wages and overtime pay for the 12-month period ending December 31, 2020, in the amount of \$78,058. - Determining Median Employee's Pay for CEO Ratio: With respect to our median employee, we then identified and calculated the elements of such employee's compensation for fiscal year 2020 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation in the amount of \$83,750.
+The difference between such employee's wages and overtime pay and the employee's annual total compensation represents a 401(k) match, imputed income for group term life insurance, and the value of such employee's annual bonus payment for 2020.
+The bonus would be representative of the annual program that is reflected in the proxy for the CEO. - Determining CEO's Pay for CEO Ratio: With respect to the annual total compensation of our Chief Executive Officer, we used the amount reported in the "Total" column (column j) of our "Summary Compensation Table" included in this Proxy Statement and incorporated by reference under Item 11 of Part III of our Annual Report. - In 2018, the compensation committee approved an additional equity grant of \$2,000,000 to Mr. Rosica as a new CEO incentive intended to be in lieu of a 2019 grant.
+Mr. Rosica was not granted any long-term incentive equity in 2019, thereby decreasing his annual total compensation in 2019 as compared to 2018, and therefore, the ratio of his annual total compensation to that of our median employee for 2019, as compared to 2018.
+In 2020 the compensation committee approved an equity grant to Mr. Rosica, increasing his total 2020 compensation as compared to 2019, when no stock grant was made, and contributing to the ratio increase of his annual total compensation to that of our median employee for 2020, as compared to 2019.
+See "The 2020 Executive Compensation Programs in Detail Long-Term Equity Incentive Compensation" for more detail.